thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 - Images are created using Generative AI, and therefore results may vary.
 - Wall•Genie and OpenAI (per their licensing guidelines) do not claim ownership of the images created.
 - Images generated using Wall•Genie, by any user, can be used for both personal and commercial use without permission.
-- Wall•Genie and its services are provided "as-is" and reserves the right to update, enhance, or change the service at anay time.
+- Wall•Genie and its services are provided "as-is" and reserves the right to update, enhance, or change the service at any time.
 - Abuse of Wall•Genie and its services, including API integrations, in-app screenshots, or other actions outside if the app's intended use are strictly prohibited and may result in a permanent ban.

 ---